yassermb/yassermb/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

 ### This is Yasser!
-I'm a bioinformatician interested in designing new computational frameworks based on deep learning to break down the complexity of protein-protein interactions and study the effects of mutations on them.
+I'm a bioinformatician interested in designing new computational frameworks based on deep learning to break down the complexity of protein-protein interactions.

 ---